Video on how to care for baby’s belly button

 - Do this twice a day for at least two days

-- The granuloma should start to change colour and reduce in size/start to heal
+- The granuloma should start to change colour and reduce in size and start to heal

 If your baby’s belly button is showing signs of an infection, such as redness of the surrounding skin or an offensive smell and discharge, or if your baby has a fever, contact your GP for further details on treatment.